MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs.md

 ---
 title: Designing your tab for desktop and web
-description: Design guidelines for Microsoft Teams tabs (desktop and web). ms.topic: conceptual
+description: Learn how to design a Teams tab (desktop and web) and get the Microsoft Teams UI Kit. ms.topic: conceptual ms.author: lajanuar
 ---
 # Designing your tab for Microsoft Teams desktop and web

 Tabs are essentially focused webpages that facilitate collaboration.
-To guide your app design, the following information describes and illustrates how people can add, use, and manage tabs.
+To guide your app design, the following information describes and illustrates how people can add, use, and manage tabs in Teams.

 ## Microsoft Teams UI Kit